 Standardization makes security maintenance easier by eliminating the need to monitor, troubleshoot, and protect a patchwork of different devices and solutions.

-Your cybersecurity governance program will only succeed with buy-in from top-level leadership.
-Your efforts will fail if your executive level isn’t engaged from the beginning (and kept that way).
+Leadership support is essential.
+Your information security governance strategy will only succeed with buy-in from top-level leadership.
 Ensure that your governance plan:

-- Is fully documented and available for all team members
+- Is clearly documented and accessible to all team members